 Teaching expertise as well as educational program development is valued in the selection of the recipient for this honor.

 The nomination should consist of a primary letter of nomination outlining the candidate's contributions written by another educator who is familiar with the candidate’s contributions.
-The application should also include the candidate's biosketch (NIH-style, 4 pages maximum) and one or two supporting letters of recommendation.
+The application should also include the candidate's biosketch (NIH-style, 4 pages maximum) and a mentoring table/summary and one or two supporting letters of recommendation.
 Nominations will be reviewed and the awardee selected by the Awards Committee of the AGS.

 To recognize this outstanding achievement, the awardee will receive a letter documenting the award and a framed certificate will be presented during the Awards Ceremony at the AGS Annual Scientific Meeting.